 And two non-book bonuses, if you can’t stomach a whole book right now:

-Ellen Fraser – Melbourne editor at Broadsheet
+Ellen Fraser – executive producer at Broadsheet

 To get myself out of the coronavirus news-reading cycle, where I can get stuck switching frantically between apps for the latest grim updates, I’ve been visiting this Instagram page devoted entirely to frogs.
 It’s like a form of meditation.
 No current events, no news, no stats or graphs.
 It’s just all frogs, all the time.
 And technically there is a little reading involved.
 Some are accompanied by a descriptive caption, such “soft and milky” or “shy lemon boy” or “small bean friend”.
 I can’t get enough.
 Highly recommend.

-Sarah Norris – Sydney editor at Broadsheet
+Sarah Norris – national editor at Broadsheet

 I’m finding solace by enthusiastically scrolling the extensive back catalogue of New Yorker cartoons on Instagram.
 There’s this fabulous old favourite (the dog’s tear gets me every time), and this one that aptly captures the state of the world.
 Good, clever fun we can all do with more of right now.